CosmologicalEmulators/Effort.jl/docs/src/index.md

 # Effort.jl

-Effort is a Julia package to perform cosmological calculations.
+Effort is a Julia package designed to emulate the computation of the Effective Field Theory of Large Scale Structure, as computed by PyBird.
 ### Authors

 - Marco Bonici, INAF - Institute of Space Astrophysics and Cosmic Physics (IASF), Milano